A New Documentary by Roger Nygard

 Nygard’s prior documentary was about the very nature of existence, or: what’s the point of everything?
 THE NATURE OF EXISTENCE, was an official selection of twenty film festivals, won multiple best documentary awards, and was released theatrically in 15 U.S. cities.
 Afterward, Nygard looked for a new topic, something even more inexplicable than existence itself, and only one topic fit that challenge: marriage.

-This film is a humorous and uplifting journey, presenting some of the most challenging ideas about relationships and marriage you will ever see.
+This new film is a humorous and uplifting journey, presenting some of the most challenging ideas about relationships and marriage.